 Painting at La Cour Villa in Massillargues, France

 "As to being categorized as a particular type of artist, I refuse to be,” says Schaar.
 “There are just too many subjects that attract my interest.
 I want to be free to capture them all on canvas.”
 And capture them he does, in oils and acrylics with a colorful, brushy style that is uniquely his own.

 Schaar’s work is deceptively loose and spontaneous and characterized by a profusion of color and the lively interplay of light and shadows.
 Yet his technique never loses the structural unity that is based on solid values of drawing, composition and design.

 “To me, design is extremely important in a painting,” says Schaar.
 “It’s as important as anything because the design element creates the mood, action and the general feeling of the painting.”
 Noting that sometimes his brushwork can look unrestrained and relaxed, Schaar explains that if one looks closely at his paintings, they can see subtle things he does that aren’t always obvious at first glance, part of the joy the viewer experiences in his work that surfaces at every examination.

 Evidence of Schaar’s visits to Europe are found in several of his themes – street scenes, canals, bridges, and other water settings.
 His travels are a constant source of inspiration and subject matter for his art.

-A native Californian, Schaar works out of his studio in north San Diego.
+A native Californian, Schaar works out of his studio in Orange County.
 Many of his images are available worldwide as limited-edition fine art prints, lithographs, and giclees.